Comcast, Disney ink 10-year carriage deal for TV, Web

-Comcast Corp, the largest U.S. cable operator, and Walt Disney Co on Wednesday said they had reached a comprehensive 10-year programming carriage deal for TV, Web and handheld devices.
+Jan 4 Comcast Corp (CMCSA.O), the largest U.S. cable operator, and Walt Disney Co (DIS.N) on Wednesday said they had reached a comprehensive 10-year programming carriage deal for TV, Web and handheld devices.

 The agreement covers Disney's various networks including ABC and ESPN, and will allow Comcast's Xfinity TV customers to watch those networks live or on-demand on multiple devices.